JamesClarke7283/rust-ollama/README.md

-# rust-ollama
+# Rust Ollama
-Rust implementation of Ollama, using the rest API.
+Rust bindings to Ollama, using the rest API.

 ## TODOs